 2 cups strawberries, diced

 1 Tbsp. maple syrup (or honey, cane sugar, agave)

 4 large (burrito) whole-wheat tortillas (thin tortillas taste the best)

 a little cinnamon and cane sugar

 Combine salsa ingredients in a bowl and refrigerate.

 Preheat the oven to 350º.

-Brush melted butter onto one side of the tortillas and sprinkle on cinnamon and sugar to taste.
+Brush melted butter or coconut oil onto one side of the tortillas and sprinkle on cinnamon and sugar to taste.

 Cut into desired size and shape (I like them cut oddly in large triangles, rectangles, etc.)